openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Thing Configuration

-After a camera is added, the first thing you will need to is provide login details for your camera.
+After a camera is added, the first step is to provide login details for your camera.
 If your camera is not ONVIF or API based, you will also need to provide the binding with the cameras URLs to the relevant URL field/s.
-For ONVIF cameras that auto detect the wrong URL, they can be used to force a URL of your choosing.
+For ONVIF cameras that auto detect the wrong URL, the same fields can be used to force a URL of your choosing.

 Leave any `user:pass@` out of any URLs, the binding will handle this for you.
 Not only does this hide your login details, it will also make changing your password much easier if it is only located in 1 field.